DataDog/ansible-datadog/README.md

 windows2 ansible_host=127.0.0.4 ansible_become=no
 ```

-To avoid repeating the same configuration for all Windows hosts, you can also group them and set the variable at the group level:
+To avoid repeating the same configuration for all Windows hosts, group them and set the variable at the group level:

 ```ini
 [linux]
 linux1 ansible_host=127.0.0.1